Matej85/WearableComputingGetting-CleaningDataProject-/README.md

 		+ train_variables
 		+ test_variables

-4. processing of train data - combining tables together
+3. processing of train data - combining tables together
 	* functions: grep(),read.table(),full_join(),rename()
 	* full_train_variables - dataset created for train data with subject/activity/calculated variables for mean,std

-5. processing of test data - combining tables together
+4. processing of test data - combining tables together
 	* functions: grep(),read.table(),full_join(),rename()
 	* full_test_variables - dataset created for test data with subject/activity/calculated variables for mean,std

-6. combining test and train datasets
+5. combining test and train datasets
 	* using rbind() to combine:
 		+ full_train_variables
 		+ full_test_variables
 	* function gather() to put all calculated variables into a column "source" and their values to a column "value"
 	* output of the combining "full_variables2"

-7. processing of calculated variable names to be able distinquish the data - per the measurement and type
+6. processing of calculated variable names to be able distinquish the data - per the measurement and type
 	* temporary variable called "name_variables2" with values from "source" column to be separated (using strsplit() with "split"argument "-") into certain columns to have information about:
 		+ domain signal - time/frequency
 		+ info - the string e.g. BodyGyroJerkMag (more edit below)
-		+ type - mean()/std()
+		+ type - mean/std
 		+ axis - X/Y/Z/NA
-	* using merge() merging "full_variables2" with "name_variables2" into merged_data
+	* using merge() merging "full_variables2" with "name_variables2" into merged_data, reference cols "source" & "sourceID"

-	* the column "info" in merged_data is processed to more details using mutate()/factor()/grepl():
+	* the column "info" in merged_data is processed to get more details about the variable using mutate()/factor()/grepl():
 		+ sensor signal - acc/gyro
 		+ motion component - body/gravity
 		+ jerk signal - TRUE/FALSE